QuenK30/QuenK30/README.md

 - 👋 Hi, I’m QuenK
 - 📫 How to reach me ?
-Discord: QuenK#2170
+Discord: quenk_

 <!---
 QuenK30/QuenK30 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.